vacu9708/Shopping-mall/README.md

 ## Postman
 For API testing and documentation

+## Kafka
+For decoupled communication between microservices for scenarios such as order notifications.

 ## Kubernetes (to be implemented later)
 - `Scalibility`: Kubernetes allows services to be easily scaled horizontally across a cluster of machines by adding or removing instances based on demand.